 A trial looking at pazopanib for transitional cell urothelial tract cancer (PLUTO)

-This trial is looking at pazopanib for transitional cell cancer of the urinary tract that did not go away or has come back after treatment with chemotherapy.
-The trial is supported by Cancer Research UK.
+This trial looked at pazopanib for transitional cell cancer of the urinary tract that either hadn’t gone away or came back after treatment with chemotherapy.
+The urinary tract includes the:

-- Tube that drains urine from the bladder and out of the body (
+- tube that drains urine from the bladder and out of the body (urethra)

 The lining of the urinary tract is called the urothelium.
 It is made up of cells called transitional cells.
 Cancer that starts in these cells is called transitional cell cancer of the urothelial tract.

 Paclitaxel is used to treat cancer of the urothelial tract that has either not gone away or that has come back after treatment.
 But unfortunately it doesn’t always work very well.

 Pazopanib can help people with kidney cancer and researchers wanted to find out if it can help people with urothelial cancer.